 3. Helps Treat Arthritis

-Castor oil reduce inflammation.
+Castor oil reduces inflammation.
 The ricinoleic acid it contains has excellent analgesic and anti-inflammatory properties.
-Topical application of this acid showed a marked anti-inflammatory effect.
+The topical application of this acid showed a marked anti-inflammatory effect.

 Castor oil could be used for treating primary knee osteoarthritis(a common form of arthritis, affecting millions of people worldwide) effectively.
 Subjects with osteoarthritis, when given a castor oil capsule thrice daily for four weeks, showed improvement in their symptoms.

 There is limited research in this aspect.
 But chiltanpure suggests the use of castor oil packs.
 These packs can help relieve the pain and inflammation associated with gallstones.